boldflight/BibleConverter/test_EPUB/output/heb.md

 [5] For he did not put the world to come, about which we are speaking, under the control of angels.
 [6] Instead someone testified somewhere:
+“What is man that you think of him or the son of man that you care for him?
+[7] You made him lower than the angels for a little while.
+You crowned him with glory and honor.
+[8] You put all things under his control.”
 [9] but we see Jesus, who was made lower than the angels for a little while, now crowned with glory and honor because he suffered death, so that by God’s grace he would experience death on behalf of everyone.
 [10] For it was fitting for him, for whom and through whom all things exist, in bringing many sons to glory, to make the pioneer of their salvation perfect through sufferings.
 [11] For indeed he who makes holy and those being made holy all have the same origin, and so he is not ashamed to call them brothers and sisters,